-The following persons will attend the meeting [Name and role]: Parent/Guardian D Regular Ed /EC Teacher Student (when appropriate) Special Ed.
-Teacher Individual to interpret instructional implications of evaluation results Local Education Agency Representative Agency Representative (s) for post-secondary transition Agency Name Agency Name □ Part C Representative (if applicable) □ Part C Representative (if applicable) □ Other Required IEP Team Members At the request of the parents, the public agency must send an invitation to the Part C Service Coordinators or their representative at the initial IEP meeting.
+The following persons will attend the meeting [Name and role]:

+□ Parent/Guardian □ Regular Ed /EC Teacher

+☐ Student (when appropriate) ☐ Special Ed.
+Teacher

+☐ Student (when appropriate) ☐ Special Ed.
+Teacher ☐ Individual to interpret instructional implications of evaluation results

+☐ Local Education Agency Representative

+Agency Representative (s) for post -secondary transition

+Agency Name

+Agency Name □ Part C Representative (if applicable)

+☐ Part C Representative (if applicable))

+Other

+Required IEP Team Members

+At the request of the parents, the public agen Coordinators or their representative at the in - rice

+have knowledge or special

 The agency AND the parents have the right to invite any other participants they feel have knowledge or special expertise of the student.
-The determination of knowledge or special expertise shall be made by the party (parent or public agency) who invites the individual to be a participant at the meeting. or public agency, this intrice are instituted to be a paracipant at are incoming.
-Please contact me at (insert LEA phone/email) as soon as possible to confirm your attendance, arrange alternate methods of participation (e.g., phone conference or other electronic medium) OR if unable to participate, reschedule for another time and date.
-Sincerely, Name Title Date
+The determination of knowledge or special expertise shall be made by the party (parent

+or public agency) who invites the individual to be a participant at the meeting.

+Please contact me at (insert LEA phone/em

+methods of participation (e.g., phone conference or other electronic medium) OR if unable to participate,

+reschedule for another time and date.

+Sincerely,

+Name Title Date